Citizen Attention with Decentralised Identity Models (ACID)

 Context and objectives

-The ACID (Atención Ciudadana con modelos de Identidad Descentralizada) project, co-funded by INCIBE and developed in collaboration with the Gradiant Technology Centre, seeks to develop a decentralised digital identity system, which is:
+The ACID (Atención Ciudadana con modelos de Identidad Descentralizada) project, financed by European Union NextGeneration-EU, the Recovery Plan, Transformation and Resilience, through INCIBE, and developed in collaboration with the Gradiant Technology Centre, seeks to develop a decentralised digital identity system, which is:

 • Universal, portable, usable and scalable, based on open standards.